moonshine-ai/moonshine/moonshine-js/README.md

 # moonshine-js

-This package provides quick and easy integration of client-side, on-device speech-to-text on web pages and in web applications.
+This package provides quick and easy integration of client-side, on-device speech-to-text on web pages and in web applications with Useful Sensors' Moonshine models.
 It includes the following:

 - 🌙 **Easy UI integration**: add a single `<script>` that automatically adds speech-to-text to all text inputs on a page, or design your own UI integration in a few easy steps.
 - 🌙 **Simple client-side speech-to-text interfaces**: just import [a single class]() to handle user mic permissions, model loading, and audio transcription, or use our [lower-level model implementation]() to easily transcribe audio from other sources.